GabrieleDian/Loop-amplituhedron-stratification/README.md

 # Loop-Amplituhedron-Stratification

-This repository contains the code used to reproduce the results presented in [your paper title].
+This repository contains the code used to reproduce the results presented in the paper Two Loop Amplituhedron https://arxiv.org/abs/2410.11501.
 It focuses on the stratification of the algebraic boundary of the 4-point, 2-loop Amplituhedron.

 ## Files and Descriptions